aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/create-image-bitmap/_index.md

 Creating a new image from scratch is pretty straightforward with the Aspose.Drawing Java API.
 The ensuing Java code example demonstrates how to create a new bitmap and draw an Arc on it:

-1. Create an instance of the Bitmap class.
+1. Create an instance of the `Bitmap` class.
-2. Initialize an object of the Graphics class from this bitmap.
+2. Initialize an object of the `Graphics` class from this bitmap.
-3. Define a Pen object with the desired parameters.
+3. Define a `Pen` object with the desired parameters.
-4. Utilize the DrawArc method of the Graphics class object to draw an Arc.
+4. Utilize the `drawArc()` method of the `Graphics` class object to draw an Arc.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-LinesCurvesShapes-DrawArc-DrawArc.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-LinesCurvesShapes-DrawArc-DrawArc.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/LinesCurvesShapes/DrawArc_out.png" alt="Draw Arc" width="500" />